zhangsan5213/A-HAIR/README.md

 ***GameUtilFuncTrain.py*** should be run first to train the utility function using human game data.
 Then ***tune.py*** applies this utility function summarized from human game data to modify the Adam optimizer in a Bayesian way and tune the model.

 ## 4 Other Models
-The GOODLE model (Lin, H., Ye, S., & Zhu, X. (2022).
-Geometry Orbital of Deep Learning (GOODLE): A uniform carbon potential.
-Carbon, 186, 313-319.) was modified to finite version here for molecules and tuned.
+The GOODLE model (https://github.com/XI-Lab/CA) was modified to finite version here for molecules and tuned.
 Other models can also be tuned with our method.
 SchNet (https://github.com/atomistic-machine-learning/schnetpack), TorchANI (https://github.com/aiqm/torchani), and SpookyNet (https://github.com/OUnke/SpookyNet) are shown here.

 ## 5 Requirements